rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 ## Pod nesting

-Complicating work with pod is that pod blocks can be nested, i.e., a pod block can have pod blocks as children, to any depth!
+Complicating work with pod is that pod blocks can be nested, i.e., a pod block can have pod blocks as children, to any depth.
 Necessarily that applies, in general, to *delimited blocks*.
 (Other block types may have single blocks as children, usually as one or two **Pod::Block::Paras**.)